microsoft/botframework-components/packages/Orchestrator/README.md

 ﻿# Microsoft.Bot.Components.Orchestrator
-Component responsibile for registering the Orchestrator adaptive recognizer with the runtime.
+Component responsible for registering the Orchestrator adaptive recognizer with the runtime.

 ## Getting Started
 TBD